MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 The need for a service review puts the service in the backlog for the review process.

 The schedule for the service review backlog should be published for adoption and operations teams.
-This allows them to plan for their use of the service or any possible remediation work required because of changes.
+This schedule allows them to plan for their use of the service or any possible remediation work required because of changes.

 The next part of the process contains steps that are iterative for each of the cloud services used.
 This part is continual for much of the cloud governance team.
-The core of this process is to take the imperatives that have been defined and interpret them into controls for each service in the cloud.
+The core of this process is to take the imperatives that have been defined and interpret them into controls for each service.

 Selecting a service for review should be based on several components: